CindyJS/CindyJS/ref/User_Input.md

 | `space`     | `‹int›`    | spacing (in pixels) between tools          |
 | `toolbar`   | `‹string›` | id of the HTML element to receive buttons  |

-The `flipped` modifier isn't supported by CindyJS yet.

 **Examples:**
 The simplest usage is for instance given by the following piece of code.
 The tool created by